Book Review: Mindset by Carol Dweck

 They strive to be better every day.

-Throughout the course of the book, Carol compares these two mindsets.
+Throughout the book, Carol compares these two mindsets.

 She shows us how a fixed mindset is usually the default mindset but how we can start adopting a growth mindset instead.